Sandwiches97/nlp-diy/diy_Recommender_Systems/4_autorec.md

 npx.set_np()
 ```

-## Implementing the Model
+## 4.2 Implementing the Model

-A typical autoencoder consists of an encoder and a decoder.
-The encoder projects the input to hidden representations and the decoder maps the hidden layer to the reconstruction layer.
+A typical autoencoder $\color{yellow}\text{\colorbox{black}{consists of}}$ an encoder and a decoder.

+- The $\color{red}\text{encoder}$ projects the input to hidden representations and
+- the $\color{red}\text{decoder}$ maps the hidden layer to the reconstruction layer.

 We follow this practice and create the encoder and decoder with dense layers.
 The activation of encoder is set to `sigmoid` by default and no activation is applied for decoder.
 Dropout is included after the encoding transformation to reduce over-fitting.
 The gradients of unobserved inputs are masked out to ensure that only observed ratings contribute to the model learning process.

 ```python
 class AutoRec(nn.Block):